-The unaudited consolidated interim financial statements ("interim financial statements") were prepared using the same accounting policies and methods as those used in the Company's consolidated financial statements for the year ended December 31, 2015.
+The unaudited consolidated interim financial statements ("interim financial statements") were prepared using the same accounting policies and methods as those used in the Company's consolidated financial statements for the year ended December 31, 2015, except as described below.
 The interim financial statements are in compliance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34").
 Accordingly, certain information and footnote disclosure normally included in annual financial statements prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), have been omitted or condensed.
 The preparation of financial statements in accordance with IAS 34 requires the use of certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements have been set out in note 2 of the Company's consolidated financial statements for the year ended December 31, 2015.
 These interim financial statements should be read in conjunction with the Company's consolidated financial statements for the year ended December 31, 2015, which are included in the Company's 2015 annual report.

-The results of Intellectual Property & Science have been reported as a discontinued operation, as the Company is pursuing the sale of this business.
+In July 2016, the Company entered into a definitive agreement to sell its Intellectual Property & Science business.
+The sale is expected to close before the end of the year following regulatory approvals and satisfaction of other customary closing conditions.
+See note 20.
+Intellectual Property & Science is reported as a discontinued operation.
 Prior-year period amounts have been restated to conform to the current period's presentation, as prescribed by IFRS 5, Non-current Assets Held for Sale and Discontinued Operations.